 The world itself that Anderson introduces us to is visually impressive.
 You can tell the film spared no expense with its production.
 For many fans of the global gaming franchise, there are many scenes, characters and backdrops shown in the film adaptation that provide respectful references.
 However, like Anderson’s adaptation of Resident Evil, the Monster Hunter film takes many of the flesh and bones from the gaming franchise, while also building a unique story with new characters.
 This is so that those who aren’t familiar with the video games are still able to consume the film without confusion due to a lack of context and prior game knowledge.
 I found this approach with adapting Monster Hunter quite clever, but at the same time, this is not something that film director Paul W. S. Anderson hasn’t done before.

 Is it a bad film?
-Well, no. There’s excellent fight choreography and action sequences, the design of the monsters and the way that the special effects make them come to life is insane, and the costuming and overall whole world setting of Monster Hunter is a colourful and aesthetically pleasing feast for the eyes.
+Well, no. There are excellent fight choreography and action sequences, the design of the monsters and the way that the special effects make them come to life are insane, and the costuming and overall whole world setting of Monster Hunter is a colourful and aesthetically pleasing feast for the eyes.

 So why is the film not perfect?
 The bad cringy one-liners at the beginning of the film are extremely unnecessary and let the film down when things are just getting started, having a main character who isn’t really likable isn’t that great for any film, and the introduction of character Admiral played by Ron Perlman, who can communicate with Artemis in English, honestly destroys everything that was previously built regarding the language barrier and connection between Artemis and Hunter.